shazia-dewan/multi-agentCrazyflieLift/docs/Usage.md

 Install dependencies with `pip install -r requirements.txt`
 - Dependencies ran based on `Python 3.11.7`, other version may work
-- If you would like to use an NVIDIA GPU for tensor computations, run the following:
+- If you would like to use an NVIDIA GPU for tensor computations (`--device cuda`), run the following:
   - `pip install torch==2.5.1+cu121 --index-url https://download.pytorch.org/whl/cu121 --upgrade --force-reinstall`

 On Windows / Linux, running `<PYTHON_CMD> <RUN_FILE>.py` should work